 - Salt & Black Pepper

-Note: For the ground beef, you can either use 80% Meat and 20% Fat or 70 % Meat and 30% Fat.
+On the other hand, the egg will help bind the ground meat mixture, which helps prevent your meatball from falling apart.
+And lastly, for the ground beef, you can either use 80% Meat and 20% Fat or 70 % Meat and 30% Fat.
 It wouldn’t make any difference.

 Unlike lumpia, cooking beef bola bola is easier since you don’t need to use any wrapper for this recipe.
 Firstly, mix the ground beef, soy sauce & oyster sauce, egg, and the rest of the ingredients.
 Use your hand to mix all of them.